andy-k/wolges/README.txt

 DAWG a negligible cost: it's just one additional root node where the A points to the GADDAG's A@.

+It is desirable to put GADDAG-only nodes after nodes that are used for DAWG, and it is often possible to do so without sacrificing file size.
+Doing so reduces cache miss when traversing the DAWG part and reduces the size required for word counts, as word counts are typically only useful for the DAWG part.
+However, GADDAG-only nodes with implicit next_index to a node used for DAWG will necessarily be placed in the DAWG part.

 BUILDING KURNIA WORD GRAPH